jheyne/cluster_ckmeans_1d_dp/README.md

 Limitations:
 - Only 1D data is supported.
-- Only double precision is supported.
+- Only double precision is supported for the input list.
-- Only integer a user-specified number of clusters is supported.
+- The user must specify number of clusters.
 The original supported a range of cluster counts.
 - The original implementation also includes routines for histograms and plots of the clusters.
-These are not implemented here.
+These are not implemented here so that the library can be used in a headless environment.

 ## Getting started